Ignite Your Legal Career With Admission to Catholic Law and Be the Light

 Questions about your application?
 Get in touch.

-The Admissions and Financial Aid Office at Catholic Law is here to help students work their way through the entire admissions, financial aid, and scholarship process.
-We invite you to connect with a member of our team who is there to guide you through the admission process, explain how financial aid works for law students, and share how scholarship awards are determined.
+The Admissions and Financial Aid Office at Catholic Law is here to help students work their way through the entire admissions process.
+We invite you to connect with a member of our team to learn more about admission requirements, understand how financial aid works for law students, and receive information on scholarship awards.
 We want to ensure you have all the information you need to determine if Catholic Law is the right school for you.

 At The Catholic University of America Columbus School of Law our goal is to create a community of learning rich in multicultural diversity.
 Soliciting applicants from a vast array of racial, religious, social and ethnic backgrounds cultivates an educational environment where free thought in the marketplace of ideas is not just accepted, but the norm.